This year, iconic french furniture company Roche Bobois celebrates 50 years of its famous, fabulous Mah Jong sofa.

-Hans Hopfer imagined a modular sofa that allows complete freedom of form and function.
-Starting with three basic elements that can be combined or stacked together, the Mah Jong allows limitless options for composition, from simple to highly complex.
-This versatility is what makes the Mah Jong unique.
+With the Mah Jong, Hans Hopfer imagined a sofa that champions complete freedom of form and function.
+Starting with three basic elements that can be combined or stacked together, the Mah Jong allows limitless options of compositions, ranging from simple to highly complex.
+This versatility is what makes it unique.
 By playing freely with the elements, the user becomes the designer of his or her own sofa.
 The Mah Jong can be an armchair, sofa, lounge chair, bed or living area.

-All three of these Mah Jong collections and the Bombom Sofas are available to order via Roche Bobois in Beacon South Quarter, Dublin 18.
+Roche Bobois’ Mah Jong collections are available via Roche Bobois in Beacon South Quarter, Dublin 18.
 Contact (01) 653 1650 for details.

 Sign up to our MAILING LIST now for a roundup of the latest fashion, beauty, interiors and entertaining news from THE GLOSS MAGAZINE’s daily dispatches.